January 23rd, 2012

 Effect on your finances: You have to log into 15 different online accounts to determine where you stand financially, from your bank account to your credit card accounts.

-How to curb your habit: Use an online or mobile budgeting application, such as Adaptu Wallet, to collect all of your accounts.
+How to curb your habit: Use an online or mobile budgeting application to collect all of your accounts.
 You’ll be able to keep track of individual accounts in one, aggregate account.
 Just make sure to use a secure password and lock your mobile device.

 How can you curb some of your bad financial habits?